petyaracz/Racz2023trance/Readme.md

 | 1        |   7 |  64 |  0.10 | =7/71   |
 | Total    |  75 |  76 |  0.13 | =19/151 |

-    ##
-    ##  Chi-squared test for given probabilities
-    ##
-    ## data:  c(c(68, 12), c(7, 64))
-    ## X-squared = 85.106, df = 3, p-value < 2.2e-16

 The model has an F-measure of 0.87, with a penalty on slightly overgeneralising possession trance.
-Though comparisons are hard to make, this is not particularly accurate for a binary categorisation problem.
-We did expect this, though, as it is unlikely that any complex cultural phenomenon could be reduced to a small number of cross-cultural predictors.
+Though such comparisons are hard to make, this is not particularly accurate for a binary categorisation problem.
+This is not surprising – it is unlikely that any complex cultural phenomenon could be reduced to a small number of cross-cultural predictors.

 ### 6. Results on the EA data

-We can ask the model to make predictions for the entire Ethnographic Atlas (where trance and possession data are available) – including the SCCS subset.
-Generally, you want to separate the training and test sets in Machine Learning and not do this, but the ‘everything except the SCCS’ subset of the Atlas would be an odd test set.
+We can ask the model to make predictions for the entire Ethnographic Atlas (where trance and possession data are available) – including the Standard Cross-Cultural Sample subset.
+Generally, you want to separate the training and test sets in Machine Learning and not do this, but the ‘everything except the Standard Cross-Cultural Sample’ subset of the Atlas would be an odd test set.

 Here is the confusion matrix for all 658 societies in the Atlas where trance and possession information are available: